 I started my online business in April of 2010 with just a computer and a $30 monthly SBI subscription, and have since become just one of SBI's many success stories -- many of whom are now work-at-home parents.
 And if a former janitor/short-order-cook like me can do it, so can you!

 Note that due to the success I've experienced it was a no-brainer to become an affiliate for SBI.
 So if you decide to give SBI a try, please be aware that I will receive a small affiliate commission.

 A Note to Single Parents

-Let me first start out by saying that my heart goes out to those single parents who have little if any choice as to whether or not they can afford to be a stay at home parent.
+Let me first start by saying that my heart goes out to you if you are a single parent who has little if any choice as to whether or not you can afford to be a stay at home parent.
 Sadly, with half of all marriages ending in divorce (many caused by disagreements over those little pieces of paper we refer to as "money"), my heart is going out to a lot of people.